aiea-lab/aiea-lab.github.io/content/research.md

 Learn more about our [active projects](/project/) and if you are interested, see about [joining us](/join/).

 Coming soon!
+# Funding
+Our research is generously supported by the Underwriters Labatory (subaward from Northwestern University), UC Santa Cruz Seed Funding, Department of Transportation, and Siemens.
 <!--# Modo est

 ## Non sub haedum tenet